ChadwickCSP/Snowman/README.md

 ![Create Branch](support/createBranch.png)

 3. Your branch name should be the first part of your email address.
 For example, `jcollard`
+    * **Do not click Publish Changes yet!**

 4. Add your name to the `Authors` Section of the WordGuesser/README.md document.
+   * Note: Only add your individual name, do not add your entire teams name.

 5. Commit your change.